nunchistudio/blacksmith/documentation/options/supervisor/postgres.md

 locks mechanism to avoid access collision when working within a multi-node environment.

-The PostgreSQL adapter is compatible with any PostgreSQL wire compatible database and can work with any kind of extensions.
+The PostgreSQL driver is compatible with any PostgreSQL wire compatible database and can work with any kind of extensions.

 ## Options